Libertarian-Party-of-Monroe-County/monroelpin.org/README.md

 You should now be able to visit http://localhost:8000.

-### 3. Making content changes
+### 3. Add a blog post

-New blog posts can be added by adding a markdown file in `blog/*/index.md` (e.g. `blog/my-second-post/index.mdx` would create http://localhost:8000/blog/my-second-post/).
+New blog posts can be added by adding a markdown file in `blog/*/index.mdx`.

+For instance, there's a dummy post set-up at `blog/hello-world/index.mdx`.
+To make the dummy blog post visible, change `draft` to `false`.
+The blog post will now be listed at the `/blog` route, and readable by visiting `/blog/hello-world` (e.g. http://localhost:8000/blog/hello-world).

+To create an additional blog post, copy `blog/hello-world/index.mdx` as something like `blog/my-second-post/index.mdx`.
+Modify the meta information (the title, date, and other information between the `---` markers).
+Modify the content of the post below the second `---` marker.
+Ensure that `draft` is set to `true`.

+### 4. Adding a mina page

 New "main" pages can be added by creating a file in `src/pages` (e.g. `src/pages/contact.js` would create http://localhost:8000/contact/).

 ## Deploying Changes